david-bermudez1102/david-bermudez1102.github.io/_posts/2020-02-15-creating_routes_with_vanilla_js.markdown

 I am basically saying that the state is gonna be my routine object and to load the show() method.

-it is important to pass the method as a callback(No parentheses) Otherwise you'd be calling it and it would throw an error.
+it is important to pass the method as a string, since Javascript serializes the state object.

 Ok. so everything seems to be working, **but what about when you refresh the page?** As you can see nothing happens.
 Or even worse, if you are not running a server and you opened your SPA from clicking on index.html, it will go to a page that does not exist!